pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 To have decent performances in Python, it is very important to use numpy at most and to forbid for-loops.
 Consequently, it is important to express the formulas in term of matrix operations.

-If you want to see all the formulas and how to derive the backpropagation formulas you can go to the appendix on matrix derivations.
+If you want to see all the formulas and how to derive the backpropagation formulas, you can go to the appendix on matrix derivations.

 ## Gradient nodes